huberf/clara-pip/README.md

 Modifiers can then be used when qualifying responses (such as only reply with `I'm glad I could help` if `useful>1`.

+Note: The context `general` is always relevant so can be included to enable a response to be used for everything including when no relevant contexts otherwise exist.

 #### Context Logic
 If a response is selected with a given context this context is saved in a recency hash table.
 If the next thing a user types includes another response